-A whole host of furniture retailers are now offering bespoke furniture assembly services as extras on the cost of delivery.
+A whole host of furniture retailers are now offering bespoke furniture assembly services at an extra cost on top of delivery.

 Let’s face it, constructing flat-packed furniture is a nightmare and there’s no wonder that companies providing assembly services are going from strength to strength.

 If you’ve purchased furniture assembly services, then you might be wondering what the tipping etiquette is for this type of worker.

 Managing your tipping habits can help you take stock of your budget so you don’t tip when you shouldn’t but also don’t fail to tip when it’s good practice to do so.